 - Transfer ¼ of the buttercream to a separate bowl.
 Stir in the white chocolate into the remaining frosting.
-Stir in ¾ cup of the crushed candies.
+Stir in ¾ cup of crushed candy canes.

 - Place a tablespoon of frosting onto a cake dish and place the Candy Cane Platter on top using the frosting as glue.
 Place your first layer of cake and add ¼ of the frosting to the cake.
 Top with the second cake and add ¼ of the frosting.
 Add the final layer and frost the entire cake.

 - Very carefully use the remaining crushed candy to decorate the cake.
 Place the candy pieces in a large bowl, scoop up a handful and press it into the side.
 Continue to work around the cake covering all the sides and the top.
 Brush away any excess candy that doesn't stick.

 - Take the frosting that you set aside and decorate the bottom edge and decorate as desired.
 I used a Wilton #2A to make the small design on the bottom and the top.